Write yourself into the city’s story by becoming an EMC top agent.

 The sun appears on the main hour hand of the Old Town Astronomical Clock.
 Legend has it that after brilliant clockmaker Master Hanuš made the clock what it is today, the councilors of Prague blinded him out of fear his greatness would lead him to create another such beautiful clock elsewhere.

 Located in Old Town on the banks of the Vltava River, the Fairmont Golden Prague is an icon of the city.
-With elegant rooms, opulent restaurants, a premier spa, and unbelievable views, you’ll relish your time here.
+And after a multi-million-euro renovation, this treasured hotel’s brutalist façade blends seamlessly with Czech artistry and modern comfort.
+Relish your time here as you enjoy:

 “The music is not in the notes, but in the silence in between.”